-In an Enterprise DevOps approach your operations teams supply a common set of VM images or environments that development groups can automate.
-Where, in a smaller DevOps approach, your development teams would be writing tools to automate deployment to production.
-In an Enterprise DevOps approach your applications teams will stop at testing and staging environments and operations will still be responsible for translating the automation work done in staging to a production environment.
+In an Enterprise DevOps approach, your operations teams supply a common set of virtual machine (VM) images or environments that development groups can automate.
+In a smaller DevOps approach, your development teams would be writing tools to automate deployment to production.
+In an Enterprise DevOps approach, your applications teams will stop at testing and staging environments, and operations will still be responsible for translating the automation work done in staging to a production environment.

 Plutora Enables Enterprise DevOps